Arsha Vidya Gurukulam: Study

-Since its formation, the Arsha Vidya Gurukulam provides an academic-like environment to focus on study of Advaita Vedanta, Sanskrit, the Vedas and ancient Sanskrit texts.
-Over time, the institutes have broadened the scope of their libraries and curriculum to also include a number of traditional Indian disciplines.
-Some of the added disciplines include hatha yoga and meditation, as well as ayurveda and astrology.
+Since its establishment in 1986, the Arsha Vidya Gurukulam has provided an academic-like environment to focus on study of Advaita Vedanta, Sanskrit, the Vedas and ancient Sanskrit texts.
+Over time, the institutes have broadened the scope of their libraries and curriculum to include a number of traditional Indian disciplines such as hatha yoga, meditation, ayurveda, and astrology.

-Courses range in duration from a single-weekend to three years, and instruction is in English, though advanced students study the original texts in Sanskrit.

 Institutions

-Arsha Vidya Gurukulam has two main teaching centers: The Saylorsburg campus was established in 1986, and the Coimbatore center was founded in 1990:
+Arsha Vidya Gurukulam has two main teaching centers: The Saylorsburg campus was established in 1986, and the Coimbatore center was founded in 1990 Another gurukulam is in Nagpur, India.